-Regulatory compliance has intensified in areas such as anti-money laundering, privacy and audit/reporting.
+Regulatory compliance has intensified in areas such as anti-money laundering, critical infrastructure, privacy and audit/reporting.
 The demand for better solutions that automate and streamline the activities needed to comply with the demands of regulators has spawned a booming sector of innovative software and service companies known as ‘RegTech’.

 The market/share price effects as well as consumer impacts mean that regulators and audit committees have a need for increasing assurance in cyber risk, as well as in financial probity and reporting.